thim81/openapi-format/readme.md

 ## Use-cases

+**Public documentation:**
+An OpenAPI document is a specification that evolves and changes.
+To facilitate working with the specification and publishing the document as public documentation, you want to deliver a clean and structured specification.
+OpenAPI-format helps you to organize the fields by sorting and filtering specific elements from the OpenAPI like internal endpoints, beta tags, ... and even unused schemas, examples, responses, ... with a clean and optimized OpenAPI document as a result.

+**Maintenance:**
 When working on large OpenAPI documents or with multiple team members, the file can be become messy and difficult to compare changes.
 By sorting it from time to time, the fields are all ordered in a structured manner, which will help you to maintain the file with greater ease.

-The filtering is a handy add-on to remove specific elements from the OpenAPI like internal endpoints, beta tags, ...
+**CI/CD pipelines:**
-This can be useful in CI/CD pipelines, where the OpenAPI is used as source for other documents like Web documentation, Postman collections, test suites, ...
+OpenAPI-format can be useful in CI/CD pipelines, where the OpenAPI is used as the source for other documents like Web documentation, Postman collections, test suites, ...

 ## Features